greglook/merkle-db/DESIGN.md

 ; Read all the records in the given partition, returning a sequence of data for ; the given set of fields.
 (table/read-partition table node-id fields) => ([k record] ...)

+; Add a single new partition to a table.
+The partition must not overlap with ; existing partitions.
+(table/add-partition table partition) => table'

 ; Rebuild a table from a sequence of new or updated partitions.
 Existing table ; settings and metadata are left unchanged.